Udemy Inc. (UDMY) Shares Down Despite Recent Market Volatility

 Berenberg gave a rating of “Buy” to UDMY, setting the target price at $30 in the report published on March 17th of the previous year.

-Volatility was left at 5.58%, however, over the last 30 days, the volatility rate increased by 7.64%, as shares surge +11.33% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.62% lower at present.
+Volatility was left at 5.96%, however, over the last 30 days, the volatility rate increased by 8.12%, as shares sank -0.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -17.70% lower at present.

 Insider Trading